aditi-parashar/smallbasket/backend/smallbasket/README.md

 - Next, run- mvn spring-boot:run
   - It will start the backend app in your system at port 8080
   - Open http://localhost:8080 in your browser

+Since this is only the backend code, a tool such as postman can be used to test the APIs.